gnoverse/awesome-gno/README.md

 - [test1.gno.land](https://test1.gno.land/) - First official testnet environment (archive).
 - [tx-exports](https://github.com/gnolang/tx-exports) - Archived transaction data from past and present gno.land networks (gnoland1, staging, topaz, and the test1-test13 testnets).
 - [Hello Gno!](https://github.com/xplrz/gnoland-workshop) - A step-by-step workshop on Gno and gno.land's main features.
+- ["go -> gno" presentation](https://github.com/gnolang/workshops/tree/main/presentations/2023-06-26--go-to-gno--schollz) - "Things I wish I knew when I started out with Gno, when coming from a Go background" by Zack Scholl (2023).
+- [Failing In Public](https://proggr.hashnode.dev/gnoland-initial-experience-gonzo-take-on-failing-in-public) - A gonzo journalist take on first gno/CosmosSDK experiences.
+- [From Zero to gno.land Hero](https://github.com/leohhhn/gno-fzgh/blob/main/README.md) - A complete 0 to 1 tutorial on building your first dApp in gno.land (2024).
+- [A Beginner’s Guide to the gno.land Testnet](https://medium.com/@onbloc/a-beginners-guide-to-the-gnoland-testnet-6fdc693a48f4) - A visual guide to creating a wallet and receiving $GNOTs on the testnet (2022).